Deltares/hydromt/docs/guides/plugin_dev/register_plugin.rst

 We will elaborate on each of these entrypoints in more detail in their own section but first we will cover the necessary information that is common to all: how to tell hydromt to use your custom behaviour.
-As an example we will use the hypothetical hydromt plugin for the Advanced Water and Environmental Systems Optimization and Modeling Engine or AWESOME for short.
+As an example we will use the hypothetical hydromt plugin for the (fictional) Advanced Water and Environmental Systems Optimization and Modeling Engine or AWESOME for short.
 The package will be called `hydromt_awesome`.

 EntryPoints
 ===========